 A strong positioning statement is essential to create a shared vision among employees, partners, and stakeholders.
 It can help align your team toward common goals and direction.
 Share the final positioning statement and strategy with internal marketing, sales, and customer service teams.
 Explain how it will guide your external market approach.

-Educating your staff on effectively communicating your brand identity and key messages is essential.
+Educating your staff on how to communicate your brand identity and key messages effectively is essential.
 It will help them reinforce your unique selling points when interacting with customers and consistently maintain your brand differentiation.

 To achieve this, you should provide specific examples to each department on how they can bring your brand positioning to life through their work.
 Encourage them to think creatively and inspire them to do their best.